brettz9/httpquery/README.md

-a means to overcome these barriers and limitations by letting your users by default query any document that you allow in the manner they wish, and with the default behavior allowing you to keep your data in simple static files, such as arbitrary HTML files or HTML files shaped in a manner more familiar to traditional databases (e.g., a file consisting solely of a single table, hierarchical list, etc.).
+a means to overcome these barriers and limitations by letting your users by default query any document that you allow in the manner they wish, and with the default behavior allowing you to keep your data in simple static files, such as arbitrary HTML files or, on the other hand, HTML files shaped in a manner more similar in structure to traditional simpler databases (e.g., an HTML file consisting solely of a single table, hierarchical list, etc.).

 Other possible uses may include selective spidering.